Frequently Asked Questions

 No, you can only accept the decision in full or reject it in full.
 If you decide not to accept the decision it will have no effect.
 There is no appeals mechanism.

 Each case is considered on its own merits and evidence.
 Whilst circumstances may be similar, this does not mean outcomes will be identical.

 Yes.
 WATRS can accept an application which concerns charges applied by a water company for water and/or sewerage services.
 Remember you will need to send in documents such as bills, letters and emails you have had with the company to show why you think you have been charged incorrectly.

 WATRS cannot make a company decrease its charges or change its tariffs if they have been set properly but WATRS look at how the company increased its charges and how it has dealt with you - what customer service you received.
-You will need to provide supporting evidence alongside your application, such as bills, letters and emails with the company which show charges have increased and evidence that supports your view that the charges should not have been increased.
+You will need to provide supporting evidence with your application, such as bills, letters and emails with the company which show charges have increased and evidence that supports your view that the charges should not have been increased.

 Yes.
 WATRS can consider applications which relate to the manner in which the company handled your complaint.
 You will need to provide evidence such as letters, emails, bills and notes of telephone calls about the leakage and how the company dealt with you - if you have had to use a plumber or someone to investigate and repair the leak think about getting a letter, statement or report from them setting out what they found and when.

 Generally no - companies are not required to tell you how you can save money - but WATRS can look at the customer service you received as well as disputes concerning payments made to a company or charges applied by a company.

 Generally no – companies are not required to tell you how you can save money – but WATRS can look at the customer service you received as well as how charges have been applied by a company.